Xiaoqin (Elaine) Li

 Research

-• Spintronics, light scattering and optical wave mixing techniques, semiconductor quantum dots, mesoscopic quantum systems, laser physics, optoelectronic devices, ultrafast lasers, quantum interference effects in semiconductors, femtosecond comb technology, multidimensional spectroscopy, quantum information science
+An experimentalist, Li studies ultrafast nonlinear spectroscopy in condensed matter and quantum dynamics and control in nanostructures, as well as spintronics, light scattering and optical wave mixing techniques, semiconductor quantum dots, mesoscopic quantum systems, laser physics, optoelectronic devices, ultrafast lasers, quantum interference effects in semiconductors, femtosecond comb technology, multidimensional spectroscopy and quantum information science.
+Li’s research focuses on studies of the quantum dynamics of electrons.

-My research focuses on studies of the quantum dynamics of electrons.
-To meet the technical and societal challenges of the new millennium, scientists need to learn how to control material properties at the level of electrons.
-To see the relevance of our research, one needs to look no further than the transistor.
-The transistor is arguably the most important invention of the 20th century.
-Transistors are essentially switches, which have an “on” and an “off” state.
+To meet the technical and societal challenges of the new millennium, scientists must learn how to control material properties at the level of electrons.
+The transistor, arguably the most important invention of the 20th century, is essentially a switch, with “on” and “off” states.
 These two states can conveniently represent binary information, which consists of only “0” and “1.”
 The transistor is an essential component in all electronics, including the computer you are using to access this information.
 The lateral size of a transistor in the first commercial microprocessor, Intel’s 4004 (released in 1971), was only about 10 microns.
 As a reference, the diameter of a human hair is about 100 microns.
 The size of a transistor has kept shrinking ever since, from 1 micron in 1985, to 0.1 micron in 2002, to tens of nanometers in current electronics.
 This miniaturization has enabled faster and more compact devices.
 If this trend continues, transistors will reach the size of individual atoms in a decade or two.
 What happens then?
 The quantum dynamics of electrons will rule!
 Understanding how to probe and even control electron dynamics in individual quantum systems, therefore, might hold the key to future technological challenges.

 The tools used by our group to investigate electron dynamics are lasers.
 There are several reasons for this.
 First, photons are one of the most non-invasive probes.
 Second, we use ultrafast laser pulses, which last only ~10-13 of a second, to capture extremely fast electron dynamics in materials.
 Imagine that you are trying to capture a quickly moving object with a camera.
 You need a fast shutter.
 Otherwise, the image will be blurred.
 Ultrafast laser pulses are the shortest events ever created and measured.
 Finally, the phase coherent nature of lasers allows us not only to probe but also to control electron dynamics, which is a holy grail for light–matter interaction studies.